 - Opioids have the potential to impair driving and anyone who is adversely affected must not drive.
 If a patient has a condition or is undergoing treatment that could impair their fitness to drive, healthcare professionals should advise them on their legal requirement to notify the DVA.
 Discuss with the patient and document – for further details see driving information in the Opioid Prescribing for Chronic Pain Resource Pack.

 - Some patients may be at increased risk of experiencing toxicity at therapeutic doses of paracetamol, particularly those with a body-weight under 50 kg and those with risk factors for hepatotoxicity.
 Clinical judgement should be used to adjust the dose of oral and intravenous paracetamol in these patients.

 - Long term use of opioids in non-cancer pain (longer than 3 months) carries an increased risk of dependence and addiction.
-Risks should be discussed with patient before prescribing – see MHRA recommendations
+Risks should be discussed with patient before prescribing – see MHRA recommendations.

 - Older patients are particularly susceptible to respiratory depression and constipation secondary to opioids.

-- Tramadol has been reclassified as a schedule 3 CD following an increased number of reports involving tramadol and the significant harm when misused including death.
+- Tramadol has been reclassified as a Schedule 3 CD following an increased number of reports involving tramadol and the significant harm when misused including death.

 - Patients/carers must be informed about the safe use of transdermal opioid preparations.
-See MHRA for further information on fentanyl patches.

 - In severe opioid toxicity, consider reversal of respiratory depression using naloxone (see BNF).

 - Never prescribe more than one opioid long-term e.g. codeine and tramadol.